digitalcredentials/sign-and-verify/README.md

 ### 6. Install `sign-and-verify` repository
 - Clone the  `sign-and-verify` repo with
 `git clone https://github.com/digitalcredentials/sign-and-verify.git`

-This step might not be needed in the future, but check if the `docker-compose.yml` is in your folder.
-If not, switch to the `docker-tutorial` branch by
-- `git checkout docker-tutorial`

 Optional: If you want to have a automatically generated TLS-certificate provided by Let's Encrypt, then copy the `.yml` file from the `Docker` folder to your main folder by
 - `cp Docker/docker-compose-acme.yml docker-compose.yml`